titansrule3035/unity-c-sharp-inventory-system-test/projects/CSharpToDoList/README.md

 # CSharpToDoList

 A simple console-based To-Do List application written in C#.
-Tasks are stored in an **encoded format** for basic obfuscation, making the saved file unreadable in plain text.
+Tasks are stored in an **encrypted format** using AES, making the saved file unreadable in plain text.

 ## Features